globalis-ms/globox/README.md

 **Notes:**
 - the -s option stands for silent mode.
-- think about adding `dist/` into `.gitignore` after installing.
-Globbox versions `dist/` only to make its documentation available through Github pages.
 - skipping NPM dependencies suggests that you have the packages installed globally.

 This documentation can be found in the docs/ folder.